viernism/aku_crud/README.md

 ## F A Q

-1. Q: Why is the methods are so inconsistent?
+1. Q: Why is the methods so inconsistent?
     <br>A: 🤓

 2. Q: Why is the code so messy?